The photon PDF within the CT18 global analysis: The LUX formalism versus DGLAP evolution

 This violation is remedied in the LUXqed(17), NNPDF and MMHT approaches at the starting scale and maintained at other scales as well through DGLAP evolution.
 Strictly speaking, however, the momentum sum rule is actually very slightly violated even after being imposed at the starting scale, because the elastic photon satisfies a different evolution \cite{Manohar:2017eqh,Harland-Lang:2019pla}.
 We expect this small violation to be only at the 0.01\% level, which is fully negligible.

 Although the photon PDF in the LUX formalism is not obtained through DGLAP evolution, it still runs with the energy scale.
 It has been demonstrated in Ref.~\cite{Manohar:2017eqh} that the LUX expression gives the correct DGLAP evolution kernel up to one order higher than the input coefficient functions.
-In another words, the coefficient functions at one-loop order, $\alpha_s$ and $\alpha$, give the two-loop order $\alpha\alpha_s$ and $\alpha^2$ $p_{\gamma i}$ splitting kernels.
-As feedback, the splitting diagram $q\to q\gamma$ will affect the quark distributions through the QED real correction to the $P_{qq}$ function.
+In another words, the one-loop order $\alpha_s$ and $\alpha$ of Wilson coefficient functions\footnote{Pay attention that the leading order of longitudinal structure function $F_L$ starts at one loop $\calO(\alpha_s)$ and $\calO(\alpha)$.} give the two-loop order $\alpha\alpha_s$ and $\alpha^2$ $p_{\gamma i}$ splitting kernels.
+As feedback, the splitting diagram $(q\to q\gamma)$ will affect the quark distributions through the QED real correction to the $P_{qq}$ function.
 Similar diagrams occur for the gluon at higher orders.
 As a consequence, all parton distributions should run simultaneously, a feature that is not captured by the pure LUX formalism.

 In a realistic scattering of the form $(p\to\gamma) X\to Y$ as shown in Fig.~\ref{fig:gammaX}, we can factorize the hadronic cross section as